BRENDA5-star/BRENDA5-star/README.md

 - 🔭 I recently finished working on [https://github.com/BRENDA5-star/Portfolio]
 - 👀 I’m interested in web development,cyber security and embedded software development
-- 🍀I’m currently learning: Computer Science and Software Engineering.
+- 🍀I’m currently learning:Back-end web development
 - 👩‍💼I’m currently open for: An Intern or a new job opportunity

 - 👨‍💻 All of my projects are available at [https://github.com/BRENDA5-star/BRENDA5-star]